intellimat/zara-web-challenge/README.md

 Check _useStore.ts_ to see the store implementation.

-Note: the store is saved into local storage, so that if you close and open the browser you still see the favourite characters.
+Note: the store is saved into local storage, so that if you close and open the browser you still see your favourite characters.

 ## Components
 Pure components (do not handle any logic, they just display information):
 - Banner
 - Slider